dibyendu1982/gh_search/README.md

 ## Features

-- ✅ Searches across all repositories in the Vacasa organization
+- ✅ Searches across all repositories in the my-org organization
 - ✅ Uses GitHub's code search API for efficient searching
 - ✅ Handles rate limiting and API errors gracefully
 - ✅ Displays results with repository URLs and found strings